 a.
 Differential Privacy was popularized by Apple (who is a leader in protecting User Privacy) about a year ago.
 What it basically entails is adding another layer or filter through which user data must pass.
 This layer obfuscates the data, further anonymizing and protecting user data.
 This made more news recently when Apple announced that it will be used in their AI data collecting tools (i.e. Siri).

 AI thrives off data, which poses concern for those who need their data kept private.
-Differential Privacy still feeds AI the data it needs, but does it from many anonymized sources.
-This security method is more directly applicable for personal users, but its growing popularity points to a market opportunity.
+Differential Privacy still feeds AI the data it needs but does it from many anonymized sources.
+This security method is more directly applicable to personal users, but its growing popularity points to a market opportunity.
 Apps that use AI with Differential Privacy are likely to become highly sought after.

 3. Cloud Security

 a.
 One of the most hotly anticipated IPOs of 2017 is that of Silicon Valley Cloud Security company Zscaler.
 Cloud Security is finally turning perception around, showing the world that despite the myth, the Cloud is exceptionally secure – almost surely more secure than hardware.
 We don’t just mean security services delivered over the cloud; your business as a whole is more secure on the cloud than not.